 The Ethics Committee of the Department of Sociology (ECS) provides ethical review for research projects conducted or supervised by department members, and/or involving Sociology students.

-The ECS consists of six fixed staff members: two associate professors, one assistant professor and three postdocs.
-Additionally, four PhD students participate in the ECS activities as advisors.
+The ECS consists of seven fixed staff members.
+Additionally, two PhD students participate in the ECS activities as advisors.
+Here follows the composition of the committee:

 The ECS follows two distinct review procedures: the general procedure for ethical review, and the procedure for the review of Testdays study proposals.